Finding opportunities. That’s what Analytics is all about, right? Find what’s working and then double down on that approach.

 If a visitor goes to a bad URL (a page that doesn’t exist) they arrive at a “404 Page Not Found” landing page.

-Although visits to these non-existent URLs appear in your Site Content report, they all have different URLs, making them hard to find.
+Although visits to these non-existent URLs appear in your Pages and screens report under “Page path and screen class,” they all have different URLs, making them hard to find.

 But they all have the same Page Title.

 So find the title of your 404 page by intentionally going to a bad address on your site, such as www.yourwebsite.com/blahblahblah.

 ProTip: Enter your domain then let your cat jump on your keyboard.
 Or if you’re working from home with a kid on your lap, let them help.

 Now look at the title in the browser tab.
 See it?
 On this site, it’s “Page not found.”

 Now in Analytics, go to the Engagement > Pages and screens report.
 Set the primary dimension (the dropdown above the first column) to “Page title and screen class.”
 Then enter the page title to the search bar above the first column.

 You should now see a report with just one row.
 Next we’ll add a secondary dimension to see the URLs.
 To do this, click the little blue plus next to the primary dimension dropdown and search for “Page path”

 You’re now looking at a list of all the bad addresses that have had at least one pageview during this date range.

 These are your 404’s.